tradovate/example-api-js/tutorial/WebSockets/EX-12-Calculating-Open-PL/README.md

 # Calculating P&L In Real-Time
-One thing that the Tradovate Trader application does is calculate your profits and losses for you in real-time.
+One thing that the Tradovate Trader application does for us is calculate your profits and losses in real-time.
 If you're designing your own tools, it is very likely you'll want to know your profits and losses.
 Luckily, just about any of the features that are available in the Trader app are also available through our REST and WebSocket APIs.
 All we need to do is put the pieces together.
 First let's review a simple formula for calculating profits and losses: